EdgeApp/edge-docs/source/index.html.md

 }
 ```

 The ABCWallet object represents a single BIP32 HD wallet in the user's Airbitz account.
 Users can switch which wallet they currently use for requests and sends.
-Developers should check and use the current ABCWallet object using getSelectedWallet or setWalletChangeListener.
+Developers should check and use the current ABCWallet object using getSelectedWallet or setupWalletChangeListener.

 | Property | Type | Description |
 | --- | --- | --- |